 Nowadays, this is relatively easy, as fashion rules are much more fluid and changeable.
 It is always important to have a strong professional image.

-This one goes hand in hand with updating your professional image.
+This one goes hand in hand with updating your professional image during a job search.
 A healthy, able worker presents a great image to prospective employers.
-Taking care of your health is also beneficial to you as an individual and will enable you to work with energy and stamina throughout the work day.
+Taking care of your health is also beneficial to you as an individual and will enable you to work with energy and stamina throughout the workday.

 Consider joining a gym or a running club in your community to get fit and active.
 It is never too late to get fit!
 Go for a regular medical check-up once a year and address any major health issues that you may have.